andersonhdb/Server-Side-Scripting/wk10Assignment/README.md

 http POST https://wmdd-anderson-validator.now.sh/yup < test4.json
 ```

-it should an error 400 and a description on the error.
+it should return an error with code 400 and a description on what is wrong.